 What’s happening in your state?

 Find out if your state has adopted the standards by looking at the map on the CCSS website.
-Because the initiative is state-driven, implementation timelines will vary for each state.
-Visit the CCSSO website for easy access to the latest information about what is going on in your state.
 Just click your state name on the interactive map and you’ll link to your state's department of education for detailed information about implementation, support for instruction, professional development resources, assessment guidelines, and much more.

 PARCC: Partnership for Assessment of Readiness for College and Careers